aimaster-dev/knowledge-graph-construction/README.md

 # AI Powered Knowledge Graph Generator

 This system takes an unstructured text document, and uses an LLM of your choice to extract knowledge in the form of Subject-Predicate-Object (SPO) triplets, and visualizes the relationships as an interactive knowledge graph.
-A demo of a knowlege graph created with this project can be found here: [Industrial-Revolution Knowledge Graph](https://robert-mcdermott.github.io/ai-knowledge-graph/)
+A demo of a knowlege graph created with this project can be found here: [test](https://robert-mcdermott.github.io/ai-knowledge-graph/)

 ## Features